johnosullivan/WSP/README.md

 }
 ```

 * PUT "/api/productservice/product" Will update the product info with payload, but requires the productid in the payload to allow the server to update the correct product.
 Once a product is create the partner who owns it cannot change.
-Only the information about the product can change.
+Only the information about the product can change like name, description, and inventory.

 ```
 Payload: { "name":"iPhone 6 Plus", "description":"This is a cool iphone", "cost":650, "curcode":"US", "invein":20, "id":"58177308e4b0cccc91834031" }